-- 9. This approach was the subject of legal challenge on the grounds of unlawful age discrimination, and in December 2018, the Court of Appeal found that such transitional arrangements amounted to discrimination against younger, "unprotected" employees, and gave rise to indirect sex discrimination. - 10.
-The proposals set out in the attached consultation and in the accompanying draft regulations (The Teachers' Pension Scheme (Remediable Service) (Scotland) Regulations 2023) are part of a package of measures to rectify the position and are required by the Public Sector Pensions and Judicial Offices Act 2022 ("the 2022 Act"), and subsequent HM Treasury Directions.
-Scottish Ministers are obliged to implement the Remedy according to the Act and the Treasury Directions.
+Appeal found that such transitional arrangements amounted to discrimination against younger "unprotected" employees and gave rise to indirect discrimination.

+- 10. The UK Government consulted on legislation to remedy the discrimination and introduced the Public Service Pensions and Judicial Offices Act 2022 (the 2022 Act).
+The proposals set out in the attached consultation and in the accompanying draft 2023 Regulations are part of a package of measures to rectify the position as required by the 2022 Act, and subsequent HM Treasury Directions.
+Scottish Ministers are obliged to implement the remedy according to the 2022 Act and the Treasury Directions.
 The consultation explains where amendments to the scheme regulations are required by HM Treasury and sets out the detail of proposals on matters where the Scottish Ministers have some discretion. - 11.
-An Equality Impact Assessment was completed for both the 2022 Act and HM Treasury's subsequent Directions.
-Copies of those assessments can be found at: here for the 2022 Act and here for the Directions.
+An Equality Impact Assessment was completed for both the 2022 Act here and HM Treasury's subsequent Directions here.